showlab/D-AR/README.md

 # D-AR
-the official repo for "D-AR: Diffusion via Autoregressive Models"
+The official repo for "D-AR: Diffusion via Autoregressive Models" Code and models will be available in few days.
+Stay tuned!